 If your estate is worth less than £5,000 and you have no children, you may well be able to make a will yourself using a ‘write your own will kit’.

 If you have assets of over £5,000 – or under £5,000 and have children – it’s a good idea to get a will professionally written.

 Solicitors often offer to write their clients a will.
 This is perfectly acceptable and if you trust your solicitor, it’s a practical way to get your will written.

-However, many solicitors actually go to professional will writers to get their wills written.
-They are generally more qualified to deal with specific issues, particularly inheritance tax planning and trusts.
+However, many solicitors actually use professional will writers.
+They’re generally more qualified to deal with specific issues, particularly inheritance tax planning and trusts.

 If you think that your will is likely to be complicated in any way, you should go to a professional will writing company, as mentioned above, which is a member of either The Society of Will Writers or the Institute of Professional Will Writers or STEP (the Society of Trust and Estate Practitioners).
 In fact, the members of STEP are ones who can help you the most with tax planning.
-These people are lawyers, tax specialists, accountants etc who specialise in stopping you and your inheritors paying any more tax than you absolutely have to.
+These people are lawyers, tax specialists, and accountants, etc. They specialise in stopping you and your inheritors paying any more tax than you absolutely have to.

-When you die, any debt you have will be repaid by selling off parts of your estate.
+When you die, parts of your estate are sold off to repay any remaining debts.
 This includes mortgage payments, credit card bills and any other money owed to creditors.

 So, if you leave your house to your son – and you still have £100,000 left to pay on the mortgage – your son will inherit the responsibility of either paying the mortgage or selling the house to pay for the mortgage.
-In this case it’s a good idea to set up a life insurance policy, set in trust, that is there specifically to pay off the mortgage when you die.
+In this case it’s a good idea to set up a life insurance policy, set in trust.
+This is specifically to pay off the mortgage when you die.
 Find out more about life insurance in our article here.